bUnit-dev/bUnit/docs/site/docs/verification/semantic-html-comparison.md

 [!code-razor[SemanticHtmlTest.razor](../../../samples/tests/razor/SemanticHtmlTest.razor#L3-L30)]

-In a Razor based test, using the `<SnapshotTest>` test type, the example looks like this:
+In a Snapshot test, using the `<SnapshotTest>` test type, the example looks like this:

 [!code-razor[SemanticHtmlTest.razor](../../../samples/tests/razor/SemanticHtmlTest.razor#L32-L42)]